The weird story of karma and revenge behind my Amazon trade-In & book buyback arbitrage tool.

 The reason for #1 and #2 was obvious.

-The reason for #3 was that I knew from reading emails from ex-Textbook Money members that approximately half of them were overseas & needed a prep service to receive their orders.
+The reason for #3 was that I knew from reading emails from ex-members of his competitor that approximately half of them were overseas & needed a prep service to receive their orders.

 I also knew people that trade-in and buyback arbitrage people were at the extreme end of the “run a business in my pajamas” spectrum.
 Many of them wouldn’t want to ever touch a book, and I needed the entire system to be virtual.
 This means I needed to find a prep service that would accept books for trade-in, which I knew was almost impossible.